owenyeo/tp/docs/UserGuide.md

 Displays all the common free times you have with all your friends in your friend list.
 ````
 Here are the contacts with the same free time as you:
+You and Bernice Yu have no common free time!
+You and Charlotte have no common free time!
 You have common free times with Alex Yeoh at:
 [Monday 0000 0800]
 [Monday 2000 2400]